arrikenw/underbrewed/README.md

 ### Graphics Pipeline
 #### Geometry shaders
-* While our game doesn't contain any custom geometry shaders, the particle systems we use to create in-game effects are built using Unity's particle system functionality, which makes heavy use of geometry shaders to construct quads based on particle vertices.
+While our game doesn't contain any custom geometry shaders, the particle systems we use to create in-game effects are built using Unity's particle system functionality, which makes heavy use of geometry shaders to construct quads based on particle vertices.
 In our game, these systems include:
 * Bubble particle systems
 * Flame particle systems
 * Smoke particle systems

 #### Fragment shaders
+Our game makes heavy use of custom and pre-built fragment shaders to handle lighting and effects.
+Our uses of fragment shaders are listed below:
 * Unity’s lighting fragment shaders are used throughout our scenes in order to provide realistic lighting.
 * A custom fragment shader is used to creating a rich swirling effect for our menu backgrounds and cauldron contents.
 * A custom fragment shader is used to provide interesting colouring for our flame effects.